fgeller/bilder/readme.md

 # bilder - web app to host photo albums.

-**bilder** is a web app that monitors a given directory for albums and serves them dynamically.
+**bilder** is a web app that monitors a directory for albums and serves them dynamically.
-It also generates thumbnail automatically.
+It also generates thumbnails automatically.
-There's a live demo available [here](https://geller.io/bilder/b/kitties) and here's a quick screenshot:
+There's a live demo [here](https://geller.io/bilder/b/kitties) and here's a quick screenshot:

 ![bilder screenshot](screenshot.png)